Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 I really enjoyed since it allows me to deploy free websites and I find the git deployment really easy and smooth.

-There was two issues (that i found) with the website solution.
+There were two issues (that I found) with the website solution.

 First, it was a lot more work than what I was going for in the beginning, because even creating and deploying simple website is still a consequent amount